force-h2020/force-docs/docs/source/using/wf_setup.rst

 - categorical, a member of an ordered or unordered set?

-Certain optimizers can only optimize certain parameter types.
+Certain optimizers can only handle certain parameterizations.
 For instance, gradient-based optimizers can only handle continuous parameters, not categorical (which don't have a gradient).
-The Nevergrad optimizer can handle all types, but for now we will only use continuous ("Ranged").
+The Nevergrad optimizer can handle all types, but for now we will only use continuous ('Ranged').

 .. figure:: images/ranged_parameter.png
     :align: center
+    :scale: 75 %

 Select the ``Ranged`` item and press the ``New Parameter`` button.
 A new panel appears at the top-right.
 This will contain a tab for each